 - Education and information on trends and best practices.

 - A connection point for experts, providers, and practitioners to empower those in Iowa to improve their quality of life.

 Guiding Principles – We Believe:

-- In having leadership and voice from community members, especially those disproportionately impacted by economic, social, and healthcare challenges
+- In having leadership and voice from community members, especially those disproportionately impacted by economics, social, and healthcare challenges.

 About the Coalition

 In August of 2022, a strategic planning process started to establish a collective coalition to united Oral Health Iowa, Lifelong Smiles, Cavity Free Iowa, and Community Water Fluoridation.
 As a result, these groups in their previous forms would be restarted within a new collective coalition called Oral Health Iowa (OHI).

 OHI is governed by a Steering Committee made up of individuals representing various broad sectors that impact oral health in the state of Iowa.
 Each Steering Committee member brings unique knowledge, commitment and experience.
 For the first three years, one representative from each of the founding coalitions/workgroups will be part of the Steering Committee.

 OHI will meet at a minimum two times a year virtually.
 Individual members of OHI represent those involved in oral health provision, planning, policy-making, funding, dental and medical communities, educational programs, advocacy groups, insurance providers, state agency leaders, and private funders.
 Members are asked to identify subject areas/committees in which they have the most interest.
 There is no cost to join OHI as an individual member.